AdrielAlvarezC/TicTacToe/README.md

 # TicTacToe
-Game that allows the player to pick which player they want to be (X/O) and the computer will play the user back (may or may not usa a GUI)
+TicTacToe - GUI that allows a user to play against the computer TiceTacToe_ai - Two AI agents play against eachothe